 - Pin this post (via the image above) to let other bloggers know about this workshop.

 - Subscribe to my mailing list and get lots of fun (and FREE) tips for growing your blog while staying true to your personal style.
 Don’t worry, I hate spam too.

 - “Like” my Facebook Page and write a quick note to let me know you’re on board.

 Nothing.
 It’s free.

 Just a copy of Photoshop Elements installed on your computer.
 If you already have it, then great!
 Just join in.
 If not, you’ll need a copy of the program and I’d appreciate you using my affiliate link to purchase it.
 It’s the cheapest price you’ll find, and it helps me out as well.

 (BTW – I’ll be using Elements 10, though if you have a copy that’s a few years old, it should work fine as well.
-A few people have asked about Elements 11, which just came out in October.
+A few people have asked about Elements 11, which just came out last October.
 I’m sure that for the features I’ll be teaching, there won’t be a noticeable difference between 10 and 11.)